Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 The dynamic selection represents the topological shape, which you want to select, by decomposition of *sensitive primitives* -- the sub-parts of the shape that will be detected and highlighted.
 The sets of these primitives are handled by the powerful three-level BVH tree selection algorithm.

-For more details on the algorithm and examples of usage, please, refer to @ref occt_visu_2_2 "Selection" chapter.
+For more details on the algorithm and examples of usage, refer to @ref occt_visu_2_2 "Selection" chapter.

 @section occt_visu_4 3D Presentations